kevin-mcneil/csm-playbook/frameworks/ai-companion-system/README.md

 - Keep it under 150 words and easily scannable
 - Use straightforward, jargon-free language.

-You can then lightly edit the outputs to match:
+>You can then lightly edit the outputs to match:

-- Your tone
+>- Your tone
-- Your product
+>- Your product
-- Your customer context
+>- Your customer context

----

-**All Email Templates and AI-generated communication structures in this playbook reference these three phases.
-They do not restate or reinterpret any prompt text.**